dlzrmr99/RL-PC-Cleaning/README.md

 # RL-PC-Cleaning
 Open source for the RL-assisted PC cleaning scheme.
 We propose to mitigate the tail latency of PC cleaning of the DM-SMR drive by using reinforcement learning technology.
 Specifically, we build a real-time lightweight Q-learning model to analyze the idle window of I/O workloads, based on which PC cleaning is judiciously scheduled, thereby maximally utilizing the I/O idle window and effectively hiding the tail latency from regular requests.
-In this project, we implement the controller of the DM-SMR drive as an *Linux device mapper target*, which enables you to conduct the experiments and test your design strategies based on a real conventional HDD disk.
+In this project, we implement the controller of the DM-SMR drive as an *Linux device mapper target*, which enables you to conduct the experiments and test your design strategies based on a real conventional HDD disk with this prototype.

 ### Run: